luizmanke/forgotify/projects/batch-database-update/README.md

 ## Requirements

-To work with a remote server, the following environment variables are required:
+The following environment variables are required:

-> *Local runs doesn't require any environment variable.*
+> *`MEIDA_PROVIDER` credentials are specified on the [libs/media-tools/](../../libs/media-tools/README.md#requirements) documentation.*

 ```sh
 DATABASE_HOST=